 · Adds up to 40 gallons/day for the average family

 · Adds up to 1.2 trillion gallons of water used in the U.S. annually

 · Can lead to wasted energy too?

-To save water and energy, The U.S. EPA’s WaterSense program is encouraging Americans to Shower Better, in conjunction with Energy Awareness Month.
-Replacing just one older, inefficient showerhead with a new WaterSense labeled model will result in:
+To save water and energy, The U.S. EPA’s WaterSense program is encouraging Americans to Shower Better.
+This is in conjunction with Energy Awareness Month.
+Furthermore, about replacing just one older, inefficient showerhead.
+Replace it with a new WaterSense labeled model will result in so much.
+Like.

 · Saving 2,900 gallons of water per year for the average family, and 260 billion gallons of water per year nationwide

 · Saving $2.2 billion on our water utility bills nationwide

 · Avoiding $2.6 billion in energy costs for heating water nationwide

 · Saving the amount of electricity it takes to power the average family’s home for 13 days and reduce their annual water and energy costs by more than $70

 · Enough electricity to power a 60-watt light bulb for eight hours, with every shower